Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-5kAcisPqt4Y.md

 ### Transcript

-> um please do a voice for pirate english that would be pretty dope yeah that could be cool um we should we should have a juice velvet and cindy mae's voice pack yeah that would be funny that would be pretty good that would be pretty good
+> please do a voice for pirate english that would be pretty dope yeah that could be cool, we should we should have a juice velvet and cindy mae's voice pack yeah that would be funny that would be pretty good that would be pretty good